A Voucher Is A Coupon & “School Choice” Is Bullshit

 Education shouldn’t be political.
 Relative to other areas of our national budget, it’s not that expensive; about 15% of our state budget, and only about 6% of our national budget.
 But, it’s always been near the top of the list of issues that voters care most about because most everyone understands that how well our children do in school affects nearly every other aspect of the state of our union: Crime, economy, employment rate, national defense, health, etc.

-Last spring only 61% of eleventh-graders at Foresthill High School tested at, or above standard for English Language Arts (ELA).
+Last spring, two northern California schools relatively close to each other saw shockingly disparate results on the state test.
+Only 61% of eleventh-graders at Foresthill High School tested at, or above standard for English Language Arts (ELA).
 Worse yet, only 29% were at or above standard in Math.
 Compare that to Rocklin High where students scored 84% in ELA and 64% in Math.
 (See test results here.)

 What’s going on here?
 Are students in Rocklin and El Dorado Hills naturally gifted or is there something in the water?
 Of course not.
 It’s all about socioeconomic status.
 Educational attainment is HIGHLY correlated to the socioeconomic status of a student’s parents:

 The trend here is clear and should come as no surprise to anyone.
 There’s a reason why homes within the boundary of a high-performing school cost so much.
 So what’s the solution?
-If you believe Betsy DeVos, Tom McClintock, and others within the “school reform” movement, vouchers and “school choice” are the answer.
+If you believe Betsy DeVos, the GOP, and others within the “school reform” movement, vouchers and “school choice” are the answer.
 But are they, really?

 Let’s take a look at vouchers.
 A voucher is a set amount of money provided by the state that a family can use to help fund tuition at a private school.
 There are few private schools in the rural parts of our state that would rival the educational attainment of students from Oak Ridge or Rocklin, so let’s travel to the Bay Area to look at a possible scenario.